Blog & News

 You can also try the shoulder stretch.
 For this exercise, you will stand about ten inches from the wall with your hands starting on the wall at shoulder level.
 Use your fingers to climb your hands and arms up the wall and back down again.
 This exercise is primarily used to help increase the range of motion in the shoulder.

 Another similar exercise involves sitting in a chair close to a table with both palms on the table.
 You will then use a similar method to crawl the affected arm as far as you can across the table to stretch your shoulder blade.

 Your doctor and physical therapist will consult to form the treatment plan that is best for you and your individual needs, so some of these exercises may not be included, while there may be a variety of different exercises that you use throughout your treatment.

-At Access Physical Therapy & Wellness we are dedicated to helping our patients feel the best they can.
+At ACCESS PT, we are dedicated to helping our patients feel the best they can.
 If you need advice or assistance in getting back to feeling your best, contact one of our 50+ locations.
 We’d love to help!